Goldenpearl5/MarvelChampions_PrintAndPlay/readMe.md

 That's it!
 You should have a printable PDF of your decklist.

 ### OPTIONAL STEPS:
+These are for advanced users, or those who want to use this program many times.

 #### Additional Arguments
 > -deckId <FILL_IN_DECK_ID>: specify deckID from marvelCDB.